the-art-of-dev/tortue-js/README.md

 Home-Header-Image
 ```

-In code we can represent context through interface(js like pseudo code):
+In code we can represent context through the interface (js like pseudo-code):

 ```js
 interface Context {